Brendonovich/prisma-client-rust/docs/src/pages/reading-data/select-include.md

 ## Setup

-The `select` and `include` macros rely on recursion and call each other internally, so they have to be aware of the module path of the generated client.
+`select!` and `include!` rely on recursion and call each other internally, so they have to be aware of the module path of the generated client.
 By default this is `crate::prisma`, which assumes your client is generated to a file named `prisma.rs` and sits at the root of the crate it is in.
 If you have configured your client to have a different name or be located somewhere else, you will need to provide this location through the `module_path` generator option.